FelipeZanini/Zanini-Pizzeria/README.md

 - Click on the "Reveal Config Vars" button to add the key-value pairs for your enviroment variables:

 - The live link can be found here: [Zanini Pizzeria](https://zanini-pizzeria-0279eae282e5.herokuapp.com/)

-## Bugs

-### Solved Bugs

-  - At the beginning of my journey through this project I was very unused to the Django language, I had to learn more topics while I was doing the project, relying with a lot of help in web forum, but since I got  hang of, it was easy to write my code, the biggest problem is this project was the deployment to Heroku, it took me more than 4 days to solve all the errors that I was facing, such as bad requests, broken links etc, but I decided to user Cloudnary for my page images and White Sound for my static files, since I made that decision everytinh flowed as expected.

-### Reaming Bugs

-  - No bugs reaming

 ## Modules and Libraries:
 - [Django](https://www.djangoproject.com/)